Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Requires expensive equipment

-The amount of colors might be limited
+The color spectrum might be limited

 Finally, let’s talk about more traditional customization methods that don’t necessarily require machinery and allow for homemade personalizations.

 This is the technique behind the world-famous tie-dye effect.
 The idea is to prevent the ink from coming into contact with some sections of the fabric, creating a textured look as the final result.
 In tie-dye, parts of the fabric are tied together before dipping it in dye.
-Older traditional techniques like shibori and bandhani consist of a similar process.
+Older traditional techniques like shibori and bandhani have a similar process.

 Apart from manual methods (like tying and clamping), you can use substances like waxes and other chemicals to prevent the ink from penetrating parts of the fabric.